Is breakfast the most important meal of the day? It depends!

-It’s one of the most common questions I get asked and one of the most misunderstood.
-Whether it’s a client trying to lose weight, an athlete training at sunrise, or a busy professional skipping meals to save time, the debate around breakfast is alive and well.
+Whether it’s a client trying to lose weight, active individual training at sunrise, or a busy professional skipping meals to save time, the debate around breakfast is alive and well.

 Where Did the Breakfast Hype Come From?